ocademy-ai/machine-learning/CONTRIBUTING-OPEN-ML-BOOK.md

 > Please make sure the Jupyter Notebook is running in trusted mode, and the [init_cell](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/init_cell/README.html) is configured for the first cell of slide notebook.
 So that the first cell will be automatically executed to load the CSS.

 ### Deployment

-This repo maintains two active branches.

-1. `main` is the development branch, and it is automatically deployed to Netlify as a preview site.
-Please reach out to the [Admin team](https://github.com/orgs/ocademy-ai/teams/admin) if you need to access it for testing.
-2. `release` is the production branch hosting the public available site.
-The merge from `main` to `release` is manually handled today.

-## Code of conduct

-See the [code of conduct](https://github.com/ocademy-ai/machine-learning/blob/main/CODE_OF_CONDUCT.md) for more information.

-## Licensing

-See the LICENSE files([code](https://github.com/ocademy-ai/machine-learning/blob/master/LICENSE-CODE), [text](https://github.com/ocademy-ai/machine-learning/blob/master/LICENSE-TEXT)) for this project's licensing.
-We will ask you to confirm the licensing of your contribution.
-We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.